ducharmemp/mobstr/README.md

 * Relationship cascades and auto-cleanup for removed objects
 * Separation of concerns for managing object models and RESTful/GraphQL API queries (no sagas/thunks)
 * Update objects directly without the need for complex copy operations
+* Opt-in semantics for constraints and checks on columns for debugging purposes.
+Can be disabled for production

 ## Technical Details
 <details>